gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

     [OSS](https://en.wikipedia.org/wiki/Open_Sound_System) (Open Sound System) is an older interface for making and capturing sound in Unix and Unix-like operating systems.
 Nowadays it is superseded by ALSA on Linux but is used on some other Unix systems.
 Many systems, including Linux and various *BSD variants, provide a compatibility layer for OSS applications.

-    OSS backend implements virtual source and sink for OSS devices.
+    OSS backend implements source and sink for OSS devices.
 Each one is connected to a single device, usually `/dev/dspN`.
 At startup, PulseAudio can automatically create a sink and source for every available OSS device.

 * **Solaris**